 Your emergency wedding essentials need a fabulous bag and we reckon we’ve found the perfect ones – from clutch bags you can keep hold of during the day to wash bags you can keep in the bathroom.

-These cute canvas makeup bags from Alphabet Bags can be personalised and also have positive messages on them to give you that extra boost each time you go to freshen up.
+Alphabet Bags are the queens of feel-good slogan bags that'll put a smile on your bride's face.
+They can be personalised and have positive messages on them to give you that extra boost each time you go to freshen up.

 If you want your bride survival kit to match your bridalwear, then consider this luxury white clutch bag from Katie Loxton.
 The soft touch leather material is so elegant and the bag is nice and compact so that it can be kept discreet.

-Make it clear what your bag is for with this Bride Emergency Kit canvas pouch from Moonwake Designs Co, it would be perfect for storing all your essentials on the big day.
+Make it clear what your bag is for with this Bride Emergency Kit canvas pouch from Moonwake Designs Co.
+It's roomy and cute and would be perfect for storing all your essentials on the big day.

-Wedding Date Makeup Bag – Rosie Willett Designs
+Personalised Wedding Date Makeup Bag – £17, Not On The High Street

 We love that this personalised makeup bag from Rosie Willett Designs comes with your wedding date and your new married name on the front.
 It would be perfect for your special day and then you can use it for years to come as a reminder of your wedding.